onato/onato.github.io/_posts/pages/2014-05-07-about_onato.md

 ![Me](/images/icons/me.png){: .aligncenter}

 ## Me
-In the 90's I developed call center and customer relationship management applications for large multinational clients.
-At the turn of the century I worked in the craziness of the dot com bubble.
-After the crash I studied design whilst working in the web development and media art branches.
-In 2005 I founded Fluid Forms, a design studio with online distribution of mass customised products.
-In 2010 I began developing mobile applications full time.
+In the 90s, I developed call center and customer relationship management applications for large multinational clients.
+At the turn of the century, I worked in the craziness of the dot com bubble.
+After the crash, I studied design whilst working in the web development and media art branches.
+In 2005, I founded Fluid Forms, a design studio with online distribution of mass-customized products.
+In 2010, I began developing mobile applications full-time.
 </div>

 <div class="one_half column last" markdown="1">

 ![Partners](/images/icons/team.png){: .aligncenter}

-## My Partners
+## Continued Education
-When skills are required that exceed my own, I have a network of talented people to get the job done.
-Be it graphic design, film making, usability testing, copywriting, system administration and more, I can help build a team to meet your needs.

-I seldom work on projects alone.
-I usually work with a web developer, I often work with designers.
+Reading is something I really enjoy, and I don't limit myself to the canon of computer science.
+I have read many of the standard works in the fields of QA, UX Design, Management, and Machine Learning.
+I don't aim to be a jack of all trades, but having an education in adjacent fields aids greatly in communication and especially in the appreciation of talented colleagues.
 </div>

 <div class="clearboth"></div>